-Expats will find an assortment of schools in Geneva, which includes free public schools, often pricey private schools and even pricier international schools.
-Regardless of where expats send their children, they're guaranteed a quality education in Geneva.
+You’ll find an assortment of schools in Geneva, which includes free public schools, often pricey private schools and even pricier international schools.
+Regardless of where you send your children, you’re guaranteed a quality education in Geneva.

-Space at schools can be limited, and new arrivals will need to register their children as early as possible.
+School space can be limited, and new arrivals should register their children as early as possible.
+Many experts recommend starting the process 6 to 12 months before your planned move.

 Many of the private schools in Geneva have waiting lists and only accept students close to the start of term, so it’s best to register at several.
-Deadlines differ between schools, so expats should check with each individually.
+Waiting periods can range from three to 12 months for popular institutions.
+Deadlines differ between schools, so you should check with each individually.

 Public schools in Geneva

-Swiss public schools are free, and compulsory education in Geneva is from four years old until the age of 15.
+Public schools in Geneva are free, and compulsory education is from ages four to 15.
 The language of instruction is French, while students start learning German at eight years old and English at the age of 10.
 Some schools also offer extra French classes to bring foreign children up to speed with the rest of the class.

 School days in Geneva differ.
-All children attend school on Monday, Tuesday, Thursday and Friday from 8am until 11.30am, and then from 1.30pm until 4pm.
-But there's no school on Wednesdays until children start cycle d'orientation (a version of secondary school) at age 12.
-For parents who can't look after their children on Wednesdays or during lunch times, some schools offer canteen lunches and after-school care, but it's best to check directly.
+All children attend school on Monday, Tuesday, Thursday and Friday from 8am until 11.30am and then from 1.30pm until 4pm.
+But there’s no school on Wednesdays until children start cycle d’orientation (kind of like secondary school) at age 12.
+Some schools offer canteen lunches and after-school care for parents who can’t look after their children on Wednesdays or during lunch times, but it’s best to check directly.

-Local schools are usually easily accessible to the communities they serve, and often offer a pédibus service where volunteer parents take children to school on foot.
-Public schools are most popular with expats who plan on living in Switzerland long term, have children who speak French or German, or have very young children.
+Local schools are usually easily accessible to the communities they serve and often offer a pédibus service where volunteer parents take children to school on foot along predetermined routes.
+Public schools are most popular with expats who plan on living in Switzerland long term, have children who speak French or German, or have very young children who adapt quickly to new languages.

 Private schools in Geneva

-Most private schools are well equipped and have high teaching standards, but costs are frequently high – expats should keep this in mind when negotiating their salary.
+Most private schools are well equipped and have high teaching standards, but costs are frequently high – you should keep this in mind when negotiating your salary.
+Many expat packages include education allowances to offset these costs.

 International schools in Geneva

-Pupils with special educational needs will have their needs met in Geneva as well as possible within the regular classroom.
-Mainstream schools in Switzerland recognise that all children are different, whether it is their abilities, learning style, rate of development, preferences or beliefs.
-Swiss schools aim to support those children with special educational needs so that all children are able to integrate into and participate in society.
+Special educational needs in Geneva are taken seriously, with support available from birth to age 20.
+Mainstream schools in Switzerland recognise that all children are different, whether it is their abilities, learning style, rate of development, preferences, or beliefs.
+Swiss schools aim to support children with special educational needs so that all children are able to integrate into and participate in society.

-Special-needs education, which is set down in law, applies to affected children from birth to their 20th birthday.
-It gives them the right to special schooling and support from specialists.
-Children with disabilities often attend regular schools in Switzerland on a full-time or part-time basis.
+Special-needs education gives learners the right to special schooling and support from specialists, including speech therapists, occupational therapists, and psychologists.
+Children with disabilities often attend regular schools in Switzerland on a full-time or part-time basis, as the system emphasises integration over segregation.

-Tutoring is a valuable tool to assist students in their education, particularly expat children adapting to a new environment, language and curriculum.
-Even for children in international schools, tutoring is useful for gaining confidence, or for assistance in particular subjects such as maths, science or French.
-Good companies in Geneva include Tutorsplus and Tutor24.
+Tutors in Geneva are a valuable tool to assist students in their education, particularly expat children adapting to a new environment, language and curriculum.
+Even for children in international schools, tutoring is useful for gaining confidence or assistance in particular subjects such as maths, science or French.

 Expat Health Insurance